-- 3.55 We have also made the assumption that a standard size meter smaller than 25mm (household or non-household) and standard size communication pipe (household or non-household) is installed for all properties. - 3.56 Our final avoided costs capture the full menu of avoided costs scalable to the number of properties on the site (Table 3.4).
-We have considered it appropriate to present this for a notional site without pumping stations and for a notional site, scalable to the total capacity of pumping stations.
+- per property; and we assume a one-to-one ratio of communication pipes and meters to properties. - 3.56 We have also made the assumption that a standard size meter smaller than 25mm (household or non-household) and standard size communication pipe (household or non-household) is installed for all properties. - 3.57 Our final avoided costs capture the full menu of avoided costs scalable to the number of properties on the site (Table 3.4).
+We have considered it appropriate to present this for a notional site without pumping stations and for a notional site, scalable to the total utilised capacity of pumping stations.
 This is because there are other more relevant factors than property numbers that drives the need for and capacity of pumping stations on a site.
-In addition, we recognise that the costs of operating and maintaining pumping stations are significant and in a single notional site charging structure this would create a noticeable cross-subsidising effect from sites without pumping stations to those with. - 3.57 Our approach means on average, a NAV is appropriately remunerated for the avoided costs.
+In addition, we recognise that the costs of operating and maintaining pumping stations are significant and in a single notional site charging structure this would create a noticeable cross-subsidising effect from sites without pumping stations to those with. - 3.58 Our approach means on average, a NAV is appropriately remunerated for the avoided costs.